National Vocational Qualification

-National Vocational Qualifications (NVQs) are practical work-based awards in England, Wales and Northern Ireland that are achieved through assessment and training.
+National Vocational Qualifications (NVQs) are practical work-based awards in England, Wales, and Northern Ireland that are achieved through training and assessment.
 The regulatory framework supporting NVQs was withdrawn in 2015 and replaced by the Regulated Qualifications Framework (RQF), although the term "NVQ" may be used in RQF qualifications if they "are based on recognised occupational standards, work-based and/or simulated work-based assessment and where they confer occupational competence".

-As the NVQ are based on a student's practical skills, it is completed in the workplaces.
-The NVQ was assessed through building up a portfolio of evidence based on the student's professional experience.
+As the NVQ is based on a student's practical skills, it is completed in the workplace.
+The NVQ was assessed by building up a portfolio of evidence based on the student's professional experience.
 At the end of the NVQ, the student undergoes final practical assessments, during which an NVQ assessor will observe and ask questions.
-To achieve an NVQ, candidates have to prove that they had the ability (competence) to carry out their job to the required standard.
-NVQs are based upon meeting National Occupational Standards which described the "competencies" expected in any given job role.
+To achieve an NVQ, candidates have to prove that they have the ability (competence) to carry out their job to the required standard.
+NVQs are based upon meeting National Occupational Standards, which describe the "competencies" expected in any given job role.

-NVQ's are not awarded by Pass or Fail: instead the NVQ grading criteria was either awarding a successful ‘Competent’ award (which was seen as passing the NVQ).
-Alternatively, if further work needed completing, the student receives a ‘Not Yet Competent’ (which was regarded as failing the NVQ).
-Typically, candidates worked towards an NVQ that reflected their role in a paid or voluntary position.
-For example, someone working in an admin office role may take an NVQ in Business and Administration.
-There were five levels of NVQ ranging from Level 1, which focuses on basic work activities, to Level 5 for senior management.
+NVQs are not graded "pass" or "fail".
+Instead, an NVQ is graded either "Competent" (which is seen as passing the NVQ) or, if further work must be completed, "Not Yet Competent" (which is regarded as failing the NVQ).
+Typically, candidates work towards an NVQ that reflects their role in a paid or voluntary position.
+For example, someone working in an administrative office role may take an NVQ in Business and Administration.
+There are five levels of NVQ, ranging from Level 1, which focuses on basic work activities, to Level 5 for senior management.

-Although NVQ's such as a NVQ Level 3 can be roughly translated as being at the same level as a GCE Advanced Level or BTEC Level 3 Extended Diploma, in terms of depth and vigor of study, the NVQ cannot be compared with other academic qualifications at the same level, i.e. GCE Advanced Levels and the BTEC Level 3 Extended Diploma (A* at A-Level is equivalent to a D* at BTEC Level 3).
+Although NVQs such as NVQ Level 3 can be roughly translated as being at the same level as a GCE Advanced Level or BTEC Level 3 Extended Diploma, in terms of depth and vigor of study, the NVQ cannot be compared with other academic qualifications at the same level, i.e. GCE Advanced Levels and the BTEC Level 3 Extended Diploma (an A* at A-Level is equivalent to a D* at BTEC Level 3).
 For this reason, the NVQ Level 3 does not attract UCAS points and cannot be used for university admission.

-In Scotland the approximately equivalent qualification is the Scottish Vocational Qualification.
+In Scotland, the approximately equivalent qualification is the Scottish Vocational Qualification.
 They are the responsibility of the Parliamentary Under-Secretary of State for Apprenticeships and Skills in the Department for Education.